Focus on Physicians:

 Hungry

-If you’re like many physicians, being hungry may be your default mode.
+If you’re like many physicians, hunger may be your default mode.
 Although it shouldn’t be the norm, it’s painfully common for physicians to skip meals or eat irregularly due to hectic and overbooked schedules.

-Junk food from the snack machine or physician’s lounge might fill you up, but it can make you feel even worse.
-One straightforward strategy that can help is to pack simple but healthy food for the next day each evening.
+Junk food from the snack machine or physician’s lounge might fill you up, but it can often make you feel even worse.
+One easy strategy to counter the “hangries” is to take a few minutes each evening to pack something nourishing for the next day.
+Nuts, a piece of fruit, or a protein bar can go a long way.

 But hunger isn't just about food.
 It's often about other unmet needs, whether emotional, physical, or intellectual.

-Take action on hunger by getting in a 10–15-minute break to reset your mind and body once or twice daily whenever possible.
-You’ll probably find that when you fill up the tank, even out your blood sugar and slow down your sympathetic nervous system, you’re able to maintain a more balanced mood and energy level.
+Take action on all kinds of hunger by building in a 10–15-minute break to reset your mind and body once or twice daily whenever possible.
+When you fill up the tank, stabilize your blood sugar and slow down your sympathetic nervous system, you’ll likely find it easier to maintain a steady mood and energy level.

-In the long run, the few minutes you set aside to care for yourself will pay off in more respectful relationships, improved productivity, and better health.
+In the long run, the few minutes you carve out to care for yourself will pay off in more respectful relationships, improved productivity, and better health.

 Angry

 Anger is a natural emotion, but how you handle it in the workplace is crucial.
-Unchecked anger can lead to conflicts with colleagues and unpleasant meetings with administrators.
+Unchecked anger can lead to conflicts with colleagues, write-ups from staff, and unpleasant meetings with administrators.
 When it carries over to the bedside or operating room, it may impact the doctor-patient relationship, undermine teamwork, and even affect patient care.

-Become aware of this emotion, and how it feels in your body.
+Often the first warning sign of anger is your physical reaction.
+Become aware of this emotion, and notice how it feels in your body.
 When you find yourself getting angry, take a moment to pause and step back.
-Give yourself time to process, reflect, and move on.
+Give yourself time to process and reflect, so that you can move forward with intention instead of reaction.

 Deep breathing, a short walk, or even bluntly but respectfully discussing your feelings with a trusted colleague can open up a fresh perspective and prevent words and actions that you’ll regret later.